Dora Chatterjee

 Dora Chatterjee was the third Indian woman to graduate from the Woman's Medical College of Pennsylvania and the first woman from Punjab to earn a medical degree.
 She founded Denny Hospital for Women and Children in Hoshiarpur.

 Biography

-Chatterjee, who has been described as a "Hindu Prince’s Daughter", was from Punjab, India.
-Her father was Kali Charan Chatterjee, a Christian convert and noted Presbyterian missionary; Her mother Mary Chatterjee was also active in Christian mission work.
+Chatterjee, who has been described as a "Hindu Prince’s Daughter", was in fact daughter of a prominent Bengali Christian Missionary family born in Punjab, India.
+Her father was Kali Charan Chatterjee, a Christian convert and noted Presbyterian missionary; Her mother Mary Chatterjee and her maternal grandfather the Rev. Golaknath was also active in Christian mission work.
 As a child, she traveled with her parents to an international missions meeting in New York in 1887.